Just-Fans-Of/Impromp2/README.md

-A discord bot for making temporary channels
+# Impromp2 : A Discord bot for making Temporary Channels

 To start your own, make a file called keys.js with your token